engineering-collaboration/book/docs/book/introduction/README.md

 We avoid the term "best practices" in this book.
 "Best" is subject to industries, personalities, geographic location, diversity of staff, size of organization, and numerous other factors that using the superlative is pure hubris.
 The strategies in this book are shared without righteous zeal.

 The concepts discussed in this book should be applied by implementing small changes for a limited number of teams.
-We should start with an isolated team for low cost and low risk to verify the positive effect we intend to implement in our organization.
+We reduce the cost and risk of verifying the positive effect we intend to implement in our organization by testing the changes within an isolated team.

 Lastly, while we do our best to keep the language as inclusive as possible there is a non-zero chance that certain words or phrases will not be received in the way they were meant to be.
 Language is difficult.
 The written word is difficult.
 Please read this book with the positive intent that it was penned in.